Rate this feature

-What's different in this error view?
+What's different in the unified error view?

 Error list